vaido-world/the-zeitgeist-movement-defined-online/README.md

 or any other method known, such as right clicking on an empty input text field and selecting "**Paste*"

 ### A small issue that I noticed
-Selecting a paragraph and trying to generate a link from that, might not work out for some reasons.
+Selecting a paragraph and trying to generate a link from that, sometimes might not work out for some reasons.
 Instead it is better to select as smaller portion and then try again.